im-PJs/GoPro-File-Organizer/README.md

 1. Clone this repository or download the script directly.
 2. Place `main.py` in the directory containing your video files.
+3. **BACKUP YOUR FILES** I am not responsible for any data error/loss...
+There shouldn't be any but BACKUP YOUR FILES ALWAYS!
+4. Open CMD prompt leading to that same folder
+5. run `python main.py` for all of your files to get organized
+6. Any Issue?
+Run `python main.py -undoLast` to undo everything

 ## 🛠 Usage